Passive Acoustic-based Composite Indices for Reef Health Monitoring in Noisy Tropical waters: Denoising biological soundscapes

 \subsection{Development of denoiser for low-frequency band}

-Heuristic soundscape denoising methods, including techniques like notch filtering, adaptive line enhancers~\cite{yan2006background}, and sound source separation~\cite{lin2017improving}, inherently depend on preexisting knowledge or underlying assumptions about the characteristics of the signals and noises.
+Heuristic soundscape denoising methods, including techniques like notch filtering, adaptive line enhancers~\cite{yan2006background}, and sound source separation~\cite{lin2017improving}, inherently depend on pre-existing knowledge or underlying assumptions about the characteristics of the signals and noises.
 However, in practical applications, securing this essential knowledge or formulating precise assumptions can prove to be a formidable challenge, especially when dealing with signals and noises that exhibit extensive variability.
+In tropical waters, denoisers to suppress shrimp sound have been explored in previous studies~\cite{Vishnu2024, Mahmood2017}, but these are not applicable in the current work where it is of interest to retain the shrimp sound as a biological signal of interest to utilize.
 In this study, we wish to mitigate shipping noise in the low-frequency band, which exhibits a wide range of variability and is not easy to characterize statistically in a way that simple linear denoising filters can tackle.
 Furthermore, we also wish to mitigate the effect of flow-induced noise, which has very different characteristics from shipping noise.

-To tackle these different kinds of noises in a manner specifically tuned to our application area of interest (Singapore waters), we explore the application of Conv-TasNet, an effective deep learning model originally designed for audio separation, to the task of soundscape denoising~\cite{luo2019conv}.
-Conv-TasNet is a convolutional time-domain audio separation network that leverages encoder-decoder architectures with temporal convolutional networks.
-Unlike traditional spectrogram-based methods, Conv-TasNet operates directly on raw waveform inputs, enabling end-to-end optimization and low-latency processing.
-Its ability to model long-range temporal dependencies makes it highly effective for single-channel speech enhancement tasks.
-Our premise for using this approach is that audio denoising can be seen as a specialized instance of the broader challenge of audio separation.
-We create a representation of a time-series recording contaminated with noise by employing a linear encoder.
-The separation process involves the multiplication of a trainable mask with the encoded input.
-The resultant masked encoded input is then transformed back into a denoised time-series recording via a linear decoder.
-This processing pipeline is illustrated in Fig.~\ref{fig:convtasnet}.
+To tackle these different kinds of noises in a manner specifically tuned to our application area of interest (Singapore waters), we explore three deep learning architectures originally developed for audio source separation and adapt them to the task of soundscape denoising, namely (1) Conv-TasNet~\cite{luo2019conv}, (2) WaveUNet~\cite{Stoller2018} and (3) DEMUCSv2~\cite{Defossez2021}.
+Our premise for using these approaches is that audio denoising can be seen as a specialized instance of the broader challenge of audio separation, in which the goal is to recover a single target signal from a noisy mixture.
+Unlike traditional spectrogram-based methods, these operate directly on raw waveform inputs, enabling end-to-end optimization and low-latency processing and preserving phase information.